Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

+{ First, we restrict the dataset to cases that were randomly allocated to judges.
+To do so and ensure that case characteristics are uncorrelated with judges' gender, we retain only cases allocated under the free distribution system (Section \ref{SecInstitutions}).}

 Second, since we focus on domestic violence cases, we must guarantee that this type of case is randomly allocated to a judge.
-This assumption would be violated if a specific judge or courtroom within the court specialized in domestic violence cases.
+This assumption would be violated if a specific judge or courtroom within the court district specialized in domestic violence cases.
 If there is such a specialized courtroom, then domestic violence cases bypass the free distribution system and are allocated to the specialized judge.
-For this reason, we restrict the sample to district-quarter pairs without a courtroom specializing in domestic violence.
+For this reason, we restrict the sample to district-quarter pairs without a courtroom specializing in domestic violence cases.

-Third, since we compare decisions made by female and male judges, we require the judge's gender to be randomly allocated to cases.\footnote{We measure judges' gender using a two-step procedure.
-First, we apply the classification algorithm proposed by the \emph{R package} \texttt{genderBR}, which uses the share of men and women with each name in the 2010 and 2022 Brazilian Censuses.
+Third, since we compare decisions made by female and male judges, we require that judges' gender be randomly assigned to cases.\footnote{{ We measure judges' gender using a two-step procedure.
+First, we use judges' names and apply the classification algorithm proposed in the \emph{R package} \texttt{genderBR} \citep{Meireles2021}, which defines a name as typically male if men account for 90\% or more of all individuals with this name in the 2010 and 2022 Brazilian Censuses.
 Since a few names are not commonly associated with a specific gender, we visit the São Paulo Court System's website, check the photos of the remaining judges and manually classify their gender.
-The same classification procedure was used by \cite{helena_laneuville_breaking_2024}.} In other words, the \textit{ex-ante} probability of a female judge being assigned to each case must be different from zero or one, which would not be the case in courts without judges of both genders.
+The same classification procedure was used by \cite{helena_laneuville_breaking_2024}.}} In other words, the \textit{ex-ante} probability of a female judge being assigned to each case must be different from zero or one, which would not be the case in courts without judges of both genders.
 To enforce this restriction, we limit the sample to cases from court district-month pairs with at least one male and one female active judge in the productivity dataset.

 Lastly, we need to ensure that the assigned judge's gender is correctly determined.
 To do this, we focus on cases allocated to judges between January 2011 and December 2019 and use our productivity dataset to remove all observations in which the assigned judge was not active at the court district and month of the assignment, leaving us with 168 districts.\footnote{Cases are randomly allocated to courtrooms instead of directly to individual judges.
 If a court district is understaffed at the time of case assignment and there is no presiding judge in the assigned courtroom, the system may record the case as being attributed to the next person who takes over the courtroom, which may take place at a later point in time.}